 E110 is designed to help students become stronger writers-especially in the field of academics.
-Ten weeks are spent building a foundation that will serve students well in future classes and in the rest of life.
+Eight weeks are spent building a foundation that will serve students well in future classes and in the rest of life.
 The course focuses on two things: Structure and style.
 By style, we mean all the ingredients that will help students craft cleaner, crisper, and more engaging sentences and paragraphs.
 These basic skills play a vital role in success as a writer in all professions and areas of academia.

 An equal amount of time is spent on structure.
 By structure, we mean the basic elements of a solid, cohesive paper-one that makes sense.
 This portion of the course is as much about thinking as it is about writing, perhaps even more so.
 It will sharpen analytical skills and help take some of the mystery out of writing a college-level paper.
 This course is 8 weeks long.